Vitamin B6 benefits, dosage, and deficiency

 What are the symptoms of low vitamin B6?

-Deficiencies in vitamin B6 are considered rare, particularly in isolation from other B vitamins, although additional factors like malabsorption syndromes can play a role.
+Low levels of Vitamin B6 are considered rare, particularly in isolation from other B vitamins, although additional factors like malabsorption syndromes can play a role.

 Foods that contain vitamin B6